-- 2. Threshold Requirements for Funding Consideration.
-In addition to the threshold criteria outlined in the General Section of the SuperNOFA (such as the inclusion of a DUN and Bradstreet Data Universal Numbering System (DUNS) Number on the SF-424), the following threshold requirements must be met: - a.
+2. Threshold Requirements for Funding Consideration.
+In addition to the threshold criteria outlined in the General Section of the SuperNOFA (such as the inclusion of a DUN and Bradstreet Data Universal Numbering System (DUNS) Number on the SF-424), the following threshold requirements must be met:

+a.
 Non-Responsive Application.
-Your application will be considered nonresponsive to the NOFA and will not be accepted for processing if you:
+Your application will be considered non-responsive to the NOFA and will not be accepted for processing if you:

-(1) Submit less than the required number of copies (an original and four copies are required);
+(1) submit less than the required number of copies (an original and four copies are required if you requested and received approval for a waiver of the electronic submission requirement).
+Refer to the General Section of the SuperNOFA for information on application submission and receipt procedures;